 As the majority of the stairlift is attached to the wall, rather than the stairs, there should be no damage to the carpet.
 The support screws that attach the brackets to the stairs will be installed through the carpet, so may leave small holes at the top and bottom of the stairs, as well as under the supporting bracket locations throughout, when you get your stairlift removed.

-There may be an indentation left in the carpet from the weight, which can usually be lifted out with a steam cleaner.
+After your stairlifts are installed, there may be an indentation left in the carpet from the weight, which can usually be lifted out with a steam cleaner.
 Also, if the stairlift has been installed for a long time and the carpet has naturally faded, areas under the supports will not have faded and so there may be a slight colour variation.

 Please note: A carpet with stray threads and pile may be an obstruction hazard to the track.

-As the stairlift is only attached to the stairs with minimal brackets, provided it has been installed by a professional stairlift company like Companion Stairlifts there should be no impact to the structure of the staircase.
+As the stairlift is only attached to the stairs with minimal brackets, provided it has been installed by a professional stairlift company like Companion Stairlifts, there should be no impact to the structure of the staircase.
 As mentioned above, the only sign of a stairlift having been installed on stairs once removed will be screw holes, potential indentations or a slight colour variation due to natural fading.

 As we offer bespoke stairlifts, we are able to work with you to create a stairlift created for your staircase.
-So whether you are looking to get stairlifts installed on straight or curved staircases, we are able to arrange a free home assessment and work with you to advise on an appropriate stairlift model.
+So whether you are looking to get stairlifts installed on straight or curved staircases, we are able to arrange a free home assessment and work with you to advise on appropriate stairlift models.

 With a professional installing your staircase, you’d be surprised how quick installation can be.
 Stairlift installation generally takes a couple of hours for a straight stairlift or curved stairlift, which not only includes all set up but teaching the user and other home occupants about how to properly use, clean and maintain a stairlift.